pzzd/statistics-probability/notes/statistics.md

 **Inferential** statistics is drawing conclusions about data.

 "Average" is a "typical" or "middle" value, a value of central tendency.
+Here are some "middle" values:

-Arithmetic mean is the sum of values divided by the number of values.
+Arithmetic **mean** is the sum of values divided by the number of values.

+**Midrange** is the mean of the highest and lowest values.

+**Mode** is the most common value.

+**Range** is the highest value minus the lowest value.

+**Median** is the middle value, or the average of the two middle values if you have an even number of values.

 ## Mean Absolute Deviation